ToolAutomaticSum/OldMOTS/lib/ROUGE-1.5.5/RELEASE-1.5.5/README.txt

 (2) Please read RELEASE-NOTE.txt for information about updates from previous versions.

-(3) The following files coming with this package in the "sample-output"
+(3) The following files coming with this package liasd.asadera.in the "sample-output"
     directory are the expected output of the evaluation files in the "sample-test" directory.
     (a) use "data" as ROUGE_EVAL_HOME, compute 95% confidence interval,